 Among Bonano’s admirers was a group of teenaged musicians led by brothers Fred and Frank Assunto.
 When their hero took his Kings of Dixieland on the road at the end of 1950, they filled his slot at the Famous Door as the Dukes of Dixieland.
 The group, which for a time featured a young Pete Fountain on clarinet, was so popular they kept the gig for nearly four years.
 Like Bonano, they parlayed the exposure into record deals and bookings around the country, including a long stint in Las Vegas and appearances from Carnegie Hall to the Ed Sullivan Show, further amplifying the New Orleans sound.

-Though it has since fallen out of favor, in Hyp Guinle’s time the term “Dixieland” often referred to white bands playing in a style built on traditional New Orleans jazz.
-At the Famous Door, the term’s racial overtones were clear: The décor included a Confederate flag, and a postcard from the club depicted a black person sleeping on a bale of cotton.
-The Kings and the Dukes were white.
+In Hyp Guinle’s time the term “Dixieland” often referred to white bands playing in a style derived from New Orleans’ Black jazz pioneers.
+At the Famous Door, the term’s racial overtones were clear: The Kings and Dukes were white, the décor included a Confederate flag, and postcards from the club depicted a Black person sleeping on a bale of cotton.

 Sharkey Bonano often danced onstage with Bourbon Street fixtures Oliver Anderson and Isaac Mason, a duo known as Pork Chop (or Pork Chops) and Kidney Stew.
-While fellow black artists from Danny Barker to Lionel Batiste respected them as performers, their act included a gamut of racially stereotyped elements carried over from the vaudeville era.
+While local Black artists from Danny Barker to Lionel Batiste praised them as performers, their act included some racially stereotyped elements carried over from the vaudeville era.

-The Famous Door employed some black musicians, including the blues singer Cousin Joe and the Smilin’ Joe Blues Trio.
-In the 1970s, June Gardner, a first-call drummer who’d played behind Sam Cooke and Lee Dorsey, led a traditional jazz band here.
+The Famous Door also employed some Black musicians, including the blues singer Cousin Joe, also known as Smilin’ Joe, and the nationally renowned drummer June Gardner.
+Gardner, who played behind Sam Cooke and Lee Dorsey in the heyday of R&B, led a traditional jazz band here in the 1970s.

-These days the Famous Door—under different ownership—presents cover bands.
+These days the label “Dixieland” has largely been retired, and the Famous Door—under different ownership—presents cover bands playing pop hits.

 About Bourbon Street